zeek25/pardusWebpage/README.md

 ![alt text](READMEImages/shipSelected.png?raw=true) <br />

 ### Next Planned Changes
+My next update will include some or all of these changes.
+* Format image and ship info.
+* Change weapon dropdown menus to be hidden/shown rather than add/removed.
-My next update will be to format the image and ship info.
-As well as populate the dropdown menus with the relevant weapons as well as add the images of the weapons.
+* Populate the dropdown menus with the relevant weapons along with the images.